johsteffens/beth/README.md

 <a name = "xoila"></a>
 ### Xoila
-Xoila is a dedicated (mostly declarative) meta language intended to reduce boilerplate coding.
+Xoila is a meta language intended to reduce boilerplate coding.
 It allows expressing key aspects of reflections and perspectives in a well-readable, compact and simple style.

-It uses a simple hierarchical namespace scheme.
+The language is defined by the compiler [xoico](https://github.com/johsteffens/xoico).
-Xoila-code can also wrap snippets of c-code in which namespaces can be used.
+Xoico and Beth form an ecosystem.

 Xoila-code is embedded in c-code as non-parseable section, initiated by macro `XOILA_DEFINE_GROUP( <group-name>, <trait-name> )`.